KDE/digikam-doc/asset_management/organize_find.rst

     The digiKam Metadata Workflow Settings Panel

-Now we have a lot of stuff already in our database, but what if we need to change some of it? digiKam provides a **Metadata Editor** for a selected number of attributes, the most important ones of course.
+Now we have a lot of stuff already in our database, but what if we need to change some of it? digiKam provides a :ref:`Metadata Editor <metadata_editor>` for a selected number of attributes, the most important ones of course.

 .. figure:: images/dam_metadata_editor.webp
     :alt:
     :align: center

-    The digiKam Metadata Editor Modify XMP Properties
+    The digiKam :ref:`Metadata Editor <metadata_editor>` Modify XMP Properties

 The real work begins here as we will apply **Tags**, **Captions** and a **Rating** to every photograph.
 Of course, all images requiring the same attribute can be treated as a selection in one action.
 Lets start with rating or ranking.
 It's best to start with ranking because for further work you can concentrate on the good shots.